Blueprint Genetics / My Retina Tracker Progra...

 The Foundation Fighting Blindness, in partnership with Blueprint Genetics and InformedDNA®, offers an open access, no-cost genetic testing program called the My Retina Tracker Program® starting October 21st.
 This program is for individuals living in the United States, with a clinical diagnosis of an inherited retinal degeneration (IRD).
 The revised eligibility criteria are listed below in ”Who is Eligible for Testing.”

 The program offers people with an IRD access to the highest quality genetic testing and genetic counseling.
 Although it is not required for participation, this program offers an easy opportunity to join the My Retina Tracker Registry.
 This gives individuals the opportunity to contribute to research, development and the opportunity of being contacted about relevant clinical trials.

-The program provides patients with a 285 gene panel targeting relevant genes associated with IRD.
-Unique features of the panel include full RPGR coverage, high resolution copy number variant detection and comprehensive coverage of IRD related non-coding variants.
+The program provides patients with a 322 gene panel targeting relevant genes associated with IRD.
+Unique features of the panel include the entire mitochondrial genome, full RPGR coverage, high resolution copy number variant detection and comprehensive coverage of IRD related non-coding variants.
 The program offers no-charge genetic counseling through InformedDNA, the leader in counseling individuals and families affected by IRDs.

 Ordering is easy through Blueprint’s online portal, Nucleus.
 Results can be viewed in Nucleus approximately 4 weeks after Blueprint Genetics receives the sample.

 Interested in learning more?
 In our recent webinar, the program is introduced in more detail.